 When you have a clearly defined trading strategy, filtering through the trade opportunities that become available and picking the best ones will be a little easier.

-The ability to use leverage is one of the main attractions to the markets like forex, indices, precious metals, and cryptocurrencies.
+The ability to use leverage is one of the main attractions to markets like forex, indices, precious metals, and cryptocurrencies.
 Leverage allows you to trade a much bigger position even with a smaller amount of trading capital.

 But as we all know, leverage can be a double-edged sword.
 It can amplify both winning and losing trades.